About Zac

 - 2005, Won the Grant Goodman Playwriting Award for his full length play, “An Army of One”.

-(Award sponsored by the University of Kansas, English Department.) - 2004, Won the Grant Goodman Playwriting Award for “A Collection of 10 Minute Plays: “The Rutting Season”, “Muscle Memory”, “George and Monkey”, and “The Flashlight Tour”.
+– 2004, Won the Grant Goodman Playwriting Award for “A Collection of 10 Minute Plays: “The Rutting Season”, “Muscle Memory”, “George and Monkey”, and “The Flashlight Tour”.

-(Award sponsored by the University of Kansas, English Department.) - 2004, 24-Hour Play Festival, Independence Community College, Play writing participant.
+– 2004, 24-Hour Play Festival, Independence Community College, Play writing participant.

 - 2004, Student volunteer, actor, and playwright, Douglas County Jail Playwriting Workshop, sponsored by the English Alternative Theatre of KU.